 For more on the various stages of a sale process, see: What are the Steps in Selling a Business?

-To familiarize yourself with the documentation used in the process, see: Terminology and Documentation
+To familiarize yourself with the documentation used in the M&A process, see: Terminology and Documentation